South Africa and the Shongololo Express

 please call 01347 82 52 92

 Discover the magnificent sights and wondrous diversity of South Africa and Swaziland with a spellbinding rail journey aboard the celebrated Shongololo Express from Pretoria to Cape Town.
 Delve into Zulu culture, take in stunning natural panoramas and enjoy fantastic game drives to spot majestic rare creatures in their natural habitat on this fabulous 17 day holiday which captures the magic of the rainbow nation.
-Departures from Pretoria on 30th January and 2nd October 2019; a reverse itinerary beginning in Cape Town departs on 18th March and 18th November 2019.
+As well as departures from Pretoria as per the itinerary shown below, there is also a reverse itinerary beginning in Cape Town on selected dates in the year.